timdeschryver/timdeschryver.dev/content/blog/why-i-stopped-worrying-about-test-setups-by-using-autofixture/index.md

 The next project I'm setting up will use AutoFixture from the start to set up the "arrange" part of a test and here is why.

 When a new project is in the start-up phase all models are relatively small, simple, and do not have a lot of relations.
 This makes the tests easy to arrange and also easy to read.
-Because the team is mostly spending time implementing new features, there's a lot of focus on writing tests, thus for every feature, there will be one or more tests.
+Because the team is mostly spending their time implementing new features, there's a lot of focus on writing new tests for these new features.
+For every feature, there are one or more tests that go with that feature.

-Throughout the lifetime of the project, these models keep on growing and new tests are becoming harder to write, and existing tests are feeling like a chore to maintain.
-The team is now also maintaining the existing codebase of the project, and are extending the existing behavior step by step.
-Because of the current state of the project, fewer tests will be written, nor will the existing tests be updated.
-The team will only spend time to existing tests when they're failing.
+Throughout the lifetime of the project, these models keep on growing, making it harder to write new tests, sadly the existing tests are starting to feel like a chore to maintain.

+Once the basic functionality is developed, the team is also maintaining the existing codebase and thus new features (from scratch) are less developed.
+Instead, the behavior of the application is extended step by step.
+These smaller changes feel to have a lower impact, resulting that fewer tests are written.
+The existing tests also receive less attention.

+Because of the current state of the project, a failing test only receives attention when it's failing.
+With every addition, things are getting worse.

+Because of the current state of the project, a failing test only receives attention when it's failing.
+With every addition, things are getting worse.

 At some point, arranging a test might even be the trickiest part of the test.
-Worse, when the requirements change, we might lose the confidence the tests were giving us because not all tests have been updated.
+Worse, when the requirements change, we might lose the confidence the tests were giving us previously because they're not kept up to date.
 The team is forced to change the application's code and the test code in one single go.
 When this point is reached, it's usually too late and the team wonders when things were starting to go downhill.

 From my experience, a good test setup is a crucial factor that makes a test easy and fast to write (and to maintain), otherwise, a bad test setup makes the tests feel like an unpleasant chore to maintain which is a loss of time.
 This is caused because the tests are too much coupled to the application's codebase.
 Another point that makes unit tests hard to maintain are those tests that are testing implementation details, which is why I prefer to write [integration tests](/blog/how-to-test-your-csharp-web-api) but that's not what this blog post is about.